slavach/use-config/README.md

 ## Author

-HashAccess has been written by Svetoslav Chernobay <slava@chernobay.info>.
+UseConfig has been written by Svetoslav Chernobay <slava@chernobay.info>.
 Feel free to contact him if you have any questions or comments.